Table of Contents

 Step 7.
 Wash the mesh strainer properly

-The mesh strainer has a way of attracting clinging pulp and even grime to it, and so you should pay particular attention to it when washing the various parts of the mechanism.
-In fact, if you allow particles of the juice to dry in the mesh, you will definitely have a problem removing debris from it.
-It is easier for you to remove the pulp from the filter when it is wet or moist.
-Use lemon juice to help you clean the filter or mesh if blocked.
+The mesh strainer attracts clinging pulp and even grime, so you should be extra careful when washing the various parts of the mechanism.
+If you allow the juice particles to dry in the mesh, it will be more difficult to remove debris from it.
+It is easier for you to remove the debris when it is still wet.

 Step 8.
 Wipe down the juice machine

-While you leave the various parts soaking in soap and water, you can pass the time by wiping down the rest of the device with your wet sponge or damp cloth.
-Make sure to run the sponge or cloth over the entire machine, so you do not miss anything.
-Do not soak metal parts for a long time because they might rust.
+You can pass the time while the various parts are soaking in soap and water by wiping down the rest of the device with your wet sponge or damp cloth.
+Make sure to run the sponge or cloth over the entire machine to avoid missing anything.
+However, do not soak metal parts for a long time as this might cause them to rust.

 Step 9.
 Allow To Dry

-When all the cleaning is over, you should place the machine parts on a kitchen towel or drying rack to dry.
-For a faster drying time, you can use a clean waterless hand towel and wipe all the parts dry.
+Once you’re finished cleaning, put the machine parts on a kitchen towel or drying rack to dry.
+A clean waterless hand towel will help speed up the drying process.
+Wipe all the parts dry.

 Step 10.
 Reassemble the parts

-Make sure the attachments are all dried before reassembling them.
-Once they are all dry, then you can fit them back together.
+Please ensure that the attachments are dried before reassembling them.
+Once they are all dry, you can fit them back together.

 Step 11.
 Start juicing again

-Now that you got the cleaning of the juicer out of the way, you can start enjoying freshly squeezed juice again.
-Make sure to clean your juicer parts quickly after each use to avoid tough stains forming on them.
+Now that you’ve cleaned the juicer, you can start enjoying fresh juice again.
+Quickly clean the juicer parts after each use to avoid tough stains.